ucphhpc/docker-image-updater/README.rst

 docker-image-updater
 ====================

-Docker image updater that continuously checks for updates for a given docker image, has to options for execution:
+Docker image updater that continuously checks for updates for a given docker image, has two options for execution:

 - build and execute the binary native on the host itself.
 - run as a container with the hosts docker socket mounted inside the container.